rocky-linux/documentation/en/rocky/8/guides/developer_start2.md

 ### TIP :
 Once you have the original sources, this might be a good time to look through the SPECs file (`~rocky/rpms/sed/SPECS/specs.spec`) to look for potential debranding opportinites in the given package.
 Debranding might include replacing upstream artwork/logos and so on.

+### TIP
+If you are looking for other Rocky packages to build and experient with, you can browse the list of packages that are currently failing in the Rocky automated build environment [here](https://kojidev.rockylinux.org/koji/builds?state=3&order=-build_id)  -  https://kojidev.rockylinux.org/koji/builds?state=3&order=-build_id

 ## 4 - Use Rocky Devtools (rockybuild) to build a new package for the Rocky OS